derblaueengel2003/capstone/Readme.md

 1. HTML template:

 - Administrator should be the only ones who can access the admin dashboard.
 The dashboard requires a high awareness of what the user is doing, so I made sure to check that only members of the Django "is_staff" group (i.e. superusers) can see and access this section.
+An info appears in the welcome page if there are new users.
 - Managers don't need to send vacation requests, so they don't see this section.
 However they are responsible for approving or denying their team members vacation requests, so they have a section just for that.
+An info appears if they need to process requests.
 - Employees only see their vacation requests and can submit one.

 2. Database queries:

 - Administrator can edit and delete almost everything exept vacation requests (for that they should use the Django Administration).
-They also cannot deactivate their own account (no need to).
+They also cannot deactivate their own account (as a safety measure).
 - Managers can retreive only vacation request of their team (not from others).
 The query needed to do that was challenging.
 The function select_related() was very helpful to gather information in a more efficient way.

 ### Apps

 There are 3 apps in this project: _authenticate_, _adminDashboard_ and _myDesk_.

 1. _authenticate_ is the app responsible for the registration of new users and login/logout.
 When a new user registers, a new profile is created and linked uniquely to that user.
+After reading some articles on the matter, this was considered best practice.
 This way additional information about the employee (team assigned, employment start date etc) will be stored separately in the profile leaving the registration information untouched.
-I used here the standard Django authentication and made firstname and lastname mandatory.
+I used here the standard Django authentication feature and just made firstname and lastname mandatory.
    Each user has a profile page where they can edit their information.
 This page uses only server-side python code whith no javascript.

 2. _adminDashboard_ was created to keep the administrative tasks separate from the rest.
 This way it should be easier to add new features in the future or maintain the code without impacting the main app.
    At first I created the structure for adding, editing and deleting companies.
-Then I realized that I should probably abstract the code in order to avoid repetition (teams and employees records will need the same interaction) and to make the app easily scalable.
-The solution I implemented was to pass parameters to the functions related to the different section of the Admin Dashboard (Company, Team and Employee).
+Then I realized that I should probably abstract the code in order to avoid repetition (teams and employees records will need the same interaction with the database) and to make the app easily scalable.
+The solution I implemented was to call a generic function and pass parameters related to the different section of the Admin Dashboard (Company, Team and Employee).
 I used class names and template literals in order to achieve this.
-   The index.js file can now manage future Models by simply adding an array with the Model's field and calling a function.
+   The index.js file can now manage future Django Models by simply adding an array with the Model's fields and calling the function.
-   The solution worked well, so I extended it to handle the vacation requests (even if they actually are part of another app).
+   The solution worked well, so I extended it to handle the vacation requests too (even if they actually are part of another app).

 3. _myDesk_ is the main app of the project and is essentially a dashboard where employees see their vacation status and can send a new request.
    It shows how many vacation days has been already used and how many are left.
 It was challenging to find the right way to calculate days between dates and to implement a verification process to avoid sending bad vacation requests.
-This request should not start in the past, the end date must be after the start date or at least the same day and finally it should not overlap with other requests already sent by the user.
+This request should not start in the past, the end date must be after the start date (or at least the same day) and finally it should not overlap with other requests already sent by the user.
 It took some time to research the internet for a good solution but I believe I found the right one.

 ## Final thoughts